everit-org/eventdispatcher/README.md

 Utility classes to be able to write an event dispatcher that sends historical "replay" event data to newly registered listeners as well.

-In case a listener throws an exception or does not give a response in a timeout it will be blacklisted and no event will be dispatched to that listener in the future.

 The programmer must define four types to be able to use this library:

  - Type of the listener